Leah—The Mother of the Covenant Nation

 Leah—the unloved wife

-It is also to be noticed that none of the twelve tribes were born to women who were merely called concubines.
-The only time when the word “concubine” is used about Bilhah and Zilpah is when they are mentioned in comparison to Rachel and Leah, when the indiscretion of Re’uven is alluded to by the Torah in both Gen 35:22 and Gen 49:4.
-In support of this, Radak comments thus,
+It is also to be noticed in the Torah that none of the twelve tribes were born to women who were merely called concubines.
+The only time when the word “concubine” appears is when it is used with regard to Bilhah and Zilpah mentioned in comparison to Rachel and Leah, when the indiscretion of Re’uven is alluded to by the Torah in both Gen 35:22 and Gen 49:4.
+In support of this interpretation, Radak comments thus,

-We find with each of the four sons born to Ya’akov by the servant maids that the Torah adds the word ליעקב, [Ed. “for Ya’akov”] that these were born for Ya’akov, although this word is missing when Leah gave birth to her first four sons.
+We find with each of the four sons born to Ya’akov by the servant maids that the Torah adds the word ליעקב, [Ed. “for/to Ya’akov”] that these were born for Ya’akov, although this word is missing when Leah gave birth to her first four sons.
 The reason is to underline that these sons by servant maids had the same status in Ya’akov’s eyes as the sons born by Leah and Rachel.
-Genesis 30:5 with Radak

-We have already pointed out in the article The Forgotten Matriarchs of Israel – Time of Reckoning Ministry that the patriarch Ya’akov had four wives: Leah, Rachel, Bilhah, and Zilpah.
-Refer to the source for the complete explanation.
+We have already pointed out in the article The Forgotten Matriarchs of Israel – Time of Reckoning Ministry that the patriarch Ya’akov had four wives equal in status: Leah, Rachel, Bilhah, and Zilpah; Bilhah and Zilpah were not his concubines, and their sons were not considered “second class” sons of Ya’akov.
+Refer to the source for the complete explanation of this issue.

-In conclusion, the reason why this whole account of the birth of Ya’akov’s children has been preserved in the Torah is to demonstrate that what motivated the matriarchs to please their husband was exclusively their desire to produce as many children for Ya’akov as possible, as the narrator duly has noted it.
-They were not concerned with indulging their libido.
+In conclusion, we need to say that the reason why this whole account of the birth of Ya’akov’s children has been preserved in the Torah is to demonstrate that what motivated the matriarchs Leah and Rachel to please their husband was exclusively their desire to produce as many children for Ya’akov as possible, as the narrator of Genesis duly has noted it.
+The matriarchs were not concerned with indulging their desire but with building the Covenant nation according to the prophecy regarding which Ya’akov must have told them.

 Knowledge known to only a few will die out.
 If you feel blessed by these teachings of Time of Reckoning Ministry, help spread the word!